 - Fitness.
 Introducing goals make a rondo very competitive, and in turn, increases the intensity.
 This game is physically demanding, particularly for the defending team.

 - Passing.
 Because of the limitations imposed by the number of touches, players must improve their passing technique.
 In addition, players can only score after everyone has touched the ball.
-Therefore, the only way of winning at this game is by players improving their passing technique.
+Therefore, the only way of winning in this game is by players improving their passing technique.

 - Finishing.
 Players must improve their finishing technique either to maintain or regain possession.
 They can use power on the big goals, but need to be clinical when trying to score in the small goals.

 If two players run towards the goal simultaneously, they should not wait for the goalkeeper to be ready.
 The idea is not only to keep moving but to force the keeper to have kick reactions.
-This will be useful in real scenarios were the goalie stops a shot but the ball bounces straight to another striker.
+This will be useful in real scenarios where the goalie stops a shot but the ball bounces straight to another striker.